DevCalledVed/DevCalledVed/README.md

 - **Proxy Creation**: I make school unblockers so that kids who don't have their own devices are able to play video games (I make sure that everything they go on is appropriate tho).
 - **Discord Bots**: I build feature-rich Discord bots to automate tasks and enhance server functionality.
 - **Roblox Development**: I develop immersive Roblox experiences using Luau scripting, with a focus on engaging gameplay mechanics.
-My games have recieved over over **5.3 MILLION visits**.
+My games have recieved over over **5.1 MILLION visits**.
 I also have 20k visits on Scratch lol.
 - **Cybersecurity**: I am a bug bounty hunter and am currently developing my own unique easy-to-use web scanning tool (including an anti-virus).
 Additionally, I like to create game cheats when I'm free (and anti-cheats).
 - **Competitive Porgramming**: I use creativity and my programming knowledge to create algorithms given many contraints using C++.
-I am in USACO Bronze currently.
+I have a rating of **1425**.

 ---